-- 6.4 Our school will support all students by: - ensuring the content of the curriculum includes social and emotional aspects of learning: - ensuring a comprehensive curriculum response to e-safety, enabling children and parents to learn about the risks of new technologies and social media and to use these responsibly; - SVCS has a whole school approach to online safety and has a clear approach to the use of communications technology in school.
-(SVCS E-Safety Policy) This includes: - Establishing a safe ICT learning environment within the school, including filtering that is set up to the correct level, and transparent monitoring of the internet and online technologies.(Section 3 SVCS E-Safety Policy) - Students are allowed to have mobile phones in their possession as long as they are turned off and stored securely out of sight.
+6.4 Our school will support all students by:

+- ensuring the content of the curriculum includes social and emotional aspects of learning; - ensuring a comprehensive curriculum response to e-safety, enabling children and parents to learn about the risks of new technologies and social media and to use these responsibly; - SVCS has a whole school approach to online safety and has a clear approach to the use of communications technology in school.
+(SVCS E-Safety Policy) This includes: - Establishing a safe ICT learning environment within the school, including filtering that is set up to the correct level, and transparent monitoring of the internet and online technologies.
+(Section 3 SVCS E-Safety Policy) - Students are allowed to have mobile phones in their possession as long as they are turned off and stored securely out of sight.
 They may be used in lessons only with the explicit permission of a member of staff.
-(Section 9 SVCS E-Safety Policy) - ensuring that child protection is included in the curriculum to help children stay safe, recognise when they are at risk and know how to get help when they need it; - providing students with a number of appropriate adults to approach if they are in difficulties; - supporting the child's development in ways that will foster security, confidence and independence; - encouraging development of self-esteem and self-assertiveness while not condoning aggression or bullying; - ensuring repeated hate incidents, e.g. racist, homophobic or gender or disability-based bullying, are considered under child protection procedures; - liaising and working together with other support services and those agencies involved in safeguarding children; - monitoring children who have been identified as having welfare or protection concerns and providing appropriate support. - Children Missing Education (CME): Close monitoring of attendance; contacting home in cases of unexplained non-attendance and engaging with the EWO in cases where attendance is a persistent issue.
-In some cases alternative provision or personalised timetables may be offered. - Seeking, wherever possible, to hold at least two (up-to-date) emergency contact details per student. - Considering wider environmental factors in a child's life that might impact on their safety and welfare (Contextual Safeguarding) Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges 2020
+(Section 9 SVCS E-Safety Policy) - ensuring that child protection is included in the curriculum to help children stay safe, recognise when they are at risk and know how to get help when they need it; - providing students with a number of appropriate adults to approach if they are in difficulties: - ensuring that there a range of reporting mechanisms that students, families and staff can use to raise safeguarding concerns.
+These include but are not limited to: - Toot Toot All students have access to anonymous safeguarding reporting app - direct email to staff - direct telephone contact with staff - dedicated safeguarding email mailbox: safe@stourvalley.org - student self-referral post-boxes - staff available for face-to-face meetings - staff reporting a concern form - adopting a stance where it is recognised that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported, with staff aware of the signs that a student may need support; - supporting the child's development in ways that will foster security, confidence and independence; - encouraging development of self-esteem and self-assertiveness while not condoning aggression or bullying; - ensuring repeated hate incidents, e.g. racist, homophobic or gender or disability-based bullying, are considered under child protection procedures; - liaising and working together with other support services and those agencies involved in safeguarding children; - monitoring children who have been identified as having welfare or protection concerns and providing appropriate support. - Children Missing Education (CME): Close monitoring of attendance; contacting home in cases of unexplained non-attendance and engaging with the EWO in cases where attendance is a persistent issue.
+In some cases alternative provision or personalised timetables may be offered. - seeking, wherever possible, to hold at least two (up-to-date) emergency contact details per student. - considering wider environmental factors in a child's life that might impact on their safety and welfare (Contextual Safeguarding) Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges 2023